SumitDutta1997/Toy-Projects/README.md

 4. Tic Tac Toe is the first milestone project I worked on while completing the course "Complete Python Bootcamp: Go from zero to hero in Python3" by Jose Portilla from Udemy.

-5. Black Jack game is the second milestone project I worked on while completing the course "Complete Python Bootcamp: Go from zero to hero in Python3" by Jose Portilla from Udemy.

-6. Bank Account Manager is the third milestone project I worked on while completing the course "Complete Python Bootcamp: Go from zero to hero in Python3" by Jose Portilla from Udemy.